dougeby/IntuneDocs/intune/planning-guide.md

 -   You are already familiar with Intune and its features.

->[!NOTE]
-> Check the [Intune evaluation guide](/intune-classic/understand-explore/sign-up-for-30-day-trial-microsoft-intune), if you want to get more familiar with Intune and its capabilities.

 ## Next steps

 Let’s get started with the first section: [Determine deployment goals, objectives and challenges](planning-guide-deployment-goals.md).